Understanding fatty acids: a guide to omega-3, 6, and 9

 Here's my top 5 list of oils and fats for cooking, emphasising the importance of choosing natural, minimally processed options and being mindful of their processing methods:

-1. Olive Oil: My top choice for its rich flavour and health benefits, olive oil is perfect for lower-temperature cooking and dressings.
+1. Olive oil: My top choice for its rich flavour and health benefits, olive oil is perfect for lower-temperature cooking and dressings.
 Extra virgin olive oil, in particular, is less processed and retains more of its natural nutrients, making it a healthy addition to your kitchen.
 However, it's best used at moderate heat to preserve its qualities.

-2. Coconut Oil: A close second, coconut oil is known for its high smoke point and stability, making it suitable for frying and sautéing.
+2. Coconut oil: A close second, coconut oil is known for its high smoke point and stability, making it suitable for frying and sautéing.
 Its unique flavour and health benefits make it a popular choice for those looking to add a tropical twist to their dishes.

 3. Butter and Ghee: These are excellent for baking and frying, offering rich flavours and high smoke points, especially ghee.
 They add depth to dishes and can be used in various cooking methods.
 Opting for grass-fed varieties can also enhance the nutritional profile of your meals.